artyapple/about_me/content/projects/index.md

 +++
 title = "Projects"
-description = "Projects and hackathons i have participated in."
 +++
+Projects and hackathons i have participated in.

 ## Mobility Hackathon 2018